TAPevents/tap-i18n/README.md

   tap-i18n we'll always look for the translation in that package's translation files.
-* If the helper is being used in one of the project's templates we'll look for the translation in the project's translation files (tap-i18n has to be enabled of course).
+* If the helper is being used in one of the project's templates we'll look for the translation in the project's translation files (tap-i18n has to be installed of course).

 **Usage Examples:**